nick-lennox/rentals-api/DESIGN.md

 **Reservation**
     A `Reservation` represents a `Rental` that has been booked with a given start and end time.

-Below is DBML diagram that outlines the relationships.
+Below is an ERD diagram that outlines the relationships.
 Note there is no user data; for the sake of keeping this project scoped to the core functionality any user-related information has been purposefully omitted.
 <p align="center">
   <img src="dbml.png" alt="dbml" style="width: 50%">
 </p>